opencog/opencog/opencog/nlp/learn/run-poc/README.md

    which creates a `byobu` session with different processes in different terminals so you can keep an eye on them.
 However, the first time through, it is better to do it by hand.
-So, for now in a terminal create your own working directory and copy all the files from the `run` directory into it.
-Now start the REPL server by writting:
+So, for now in a terminal start the REPL server by writting:
    ```
      guile -l launch-cogserver  -- --mode pairs --lang en --db learn_pairs --user opencog_user --password cheese
    ```